-Primary source of industrial enzymes are microorganisms, as 50% are from the fungi and yeast, 35% coming from the bacteria and remaining 15% are from the plants.
-Filamentous microbes are widely used for submerged and solid-state fermentation as these have the prime advantage over the non-motile bacterial and fungal species (Smith, 1987).
-Mehta et al., (1992) reported that they isolated 168differentspeciesofbacteriafromsoilvegetabl esourcesandreportedthatthesespecies can use pectin as only source of carbon.
+Primary source of industrial enzymes are microorganisms, as 50% are from the fungi and yeast, 35% coming from the bacteria and remaining 15% are from theplants.Filamentousmicrobesarewidelyusedforsubmergedandsolid-statefermentation as these have the prime advantage over the non-motile bacterial andfungal species 1987).
+Mehta al., (1992)reported that isolated (Smith, et they 168differentspecies of bacteria from soil vegetables our cesand reported that these species have the ability to use pectin as only source of carbon.
 Out of which 30% had shows significant pectinase digesting ability.

-Submerged fermentation process is generally used to produce the pectinase from microorganisms.
-The process involves the dissolution of the substrate in water and the inoculum of bacteria is allowed to grow in the liquid media.
+Submerged fermentation process is generally used to produce the pectinasefrom microorganisms.
+The process involves the dissolution of the substrate in waterand the inoculum of bacteria is allowed to grow in the liquid media.
 Large volume of distilled water is required to produce the enzymes in submerged fermentation and also requires constant shaking (Geetha et al., 2012).

-Pectinases used in fruit industry are produced on large scale from Fungi as they are the most efficient in this process especially the Aspergillus sp.
-Moreover, they have another advantage that the pH of enzymes produced by fungi is very close to the pH of fruit juices (Ueda et al, 1982).
-However, for the preparation of vegetable purees requiring pH in neutral range,
+Pectinases used in fruit industry are produced onlarge scale from Fungi as they are the process most efficient in this especially the Aspergillus sp.
+Moreover, they have another advantage that the pH of enzymes produced by fungiis very close to the pH of fruit juices (Ueda et al, 1982).
+However, for the preparation of vegetablepurees requiring pH in neutral range, they cannot be used (Chaeson et al., 1978).
+Moreover, fungalenzy mepreparations are relatively less stable at higher temperature s, so maceration should be carried out at temperature not exceeding 45°C.This limitation, necessitate that pasteurizing step should be carried out to inhibit thegrowthofmesophilic microbes (Silley, 1986).